A black and white sign with white text

 Sixth Secretary of Energy

-Four Stare Admiral James D. Watkins, Chief of Naval Operations and Commander of the Pacific Fleet
+Four Star Admiral James D. Watkins, Chief of Naval Operations and Commander of the Pacific Fleet and MSME.

 I used Nd:Yag lasers, acousto-optically modulated Argon ion lasers, and a copper-vapor laser as pulsed illumination sources for high-speed visualization of particle flows (Particle Image Velocimetry and Particle Tracking Velocimetry).

-Copper-vapor lasers are also known as “Atomic Vapor Lasers” because they are used to “pump” dye lasers in the Atomic Vapor Laser Isotope Separation process (AVLIS) to enrich uranium for nuclear weapons.
-The best Electrical Nuclear engineer I’ve worked with built my AVL.
+Copper-vapor lasers are also known as “Atomic Vapor Lasers” because they are used to “pump” tunable dye lasers in the Atomic Vapor Laser Isotope Separation process (AVLIS) to enrich uranium for nuclear weapons.
+The best Electrical Engineer I’ve worked with, Cem Gokay, built my AVL.
 He built 200 AVL’s for the DOE Los Alamos National Laboratory to use for the AVLIS process.
 As far as I know, mine was the first he built strictly for civilian applications.

 A close-up of a machine